Andrewshin-7th-technology-student/build-CI/README.md

 ## Updates 💫

 GNU PUBLIC LICENSE UPDATED

-`So like we had to get a lot of bots into this repo because, without it, we can not deploy this properly, and security will fail, causing branch problems.`
+## So like we had to get a lot of bots into this repo because, without it, we can not deploy this properly, and security will fail, causing branch problems.
+Lets see, we have dependabot, imgbot, renovatebot, deepsource auto fix bot, deepsource io bot, pre-commit ci bot, pixeebot, and probaly more bots.
+(I wish we haden't decided to do this but we all had to agree that was the best option after our last meeting.) (also, that meeting lasted 3:19:??
+(3 hours, 19 minutes, and ?? seconds.)